 Consider, for example: sleeplessness, dreams (yours, others’), nightmares (yours, others’), needing a nap (been woke so long, says Open Mike Eagle), sleepwalking, interludes, self-care, vulnerability.

 A successful proposal…

-- gathers all requested materials into a single PDF
+- offers all requested materials in a single PDF

 - is created in direct response to the thematic provocation

 - proposes a piece that has not been previously published